amida-tech/orange-api/docs/src/medications.md

 value (specifically ISO-2014, i.e., `YYYY-MM-DD`) on which the patient should stop taking the medication (i.e., the last event at which they should take the medication should be the last event generated on `stop_date`).
-This is useful with, for example, antibiotics, when they must be rigorously taken until a certain date, and not at all after that date.
+This is useful with, for example, antibiotics, when they must be rigorously taken until a certain date, and not at all after that date. `stop_date` corresponds to a date in the patient's local timezone.

 ### As Needed
 ```javascript